To start the Trio analysis:

 In cases where both parents are homozygous with respect to a variant allele, and the child has the same phenotype as the parents, it is also unclear which allele was inherited from which parent.
 Such mutations are described as 'Inherited from both parents'.

 In cases where both parents are heterozygous and the child homozygous for the variant, the child has inherited a variant from both parents.
-In such cases the tool will also check for a potential recessive mutation.
-Recessive mutations are present in a heterozygous state in each of the parents, but are homozygous in the child.
-To investigate potential disease relevant variants, recessive variants and de novo variants are the most interesting (in case the parents are not affected).
+In such cases the tool will also check for a potential 'accumulative' mutation.
+Accumulative mutations are present in a heterozygous state in each of the parents, but are homozygous in the child.
+To investigate potential disease relevant variants, 'accumulative' variants and de novo variants are the most interesting (in case the parents are not affected).
 The tool will also add information about the genotype (homozygote or heterozygote) in all samples.

 For humans, special rules apply for chromosome X (in male children) and chromosome Y, as well as the mitochondrion, as these are haploid and always inherited from the same parent.
 Heterozygous variants in the child that do not follow mendelian inheritance patterns will be marked in the result.

-Her is an example where the trio analysis is performed with a boy:
+Let's look at an example where these special rules apply - in this case the trio analysis is performed with a boy:

 The boy has a position on the Y chromosome that is heterozygous for C/T. The heterozygous C is not present in neither the mother or father, but the T is present in the father.
 In this case the inheritance result for the T variant will be: 'Inherited from the father', and for the C variant 'de novo'.
 However, both variants will also be marked with 'Yes' in the column 'Mendelian inheritance problem' because of this aberrant situation.
 In case the child is female, all variants on the Y chromosome will be marked in the same way.